Understanding Compound Interest

 Does starting age really matter that much?

 Yes, dramatically.
-Someone who invests $200/month starting at age 25 will have more than someone who invests $400/month starting at age 35, despite investing less total money.
-This is the power of compound interest over time.
+Someone who invests $200/month starting at age 25 will have around $528,000 at 65, while someone who invests $400/month starting at age 35 will only have $490,000 — despite investing half as much total money ($96,000 vs $144,000).
+This is the exponential power of compound interest over time.
+Every decade you delay roughly halves your final wealth.